Trump and Zelensky Meet in --: A Difficult Game Under Optimistic Rhetoric

 (1) Peace Framework: The Evolution from "Point" to "Point" and the Moisture of % Consensus

-After the meeting, Zelenskyy publicly announced that both sides had reached a "%" consensus on the "point peace plan," with the security guarantee portion achieving "%" agreement.
-Trump also stated, "We are very close, maybe very close," and expressed confidence that "we will reach an agreement."
-This positive statement quickly drew global attention and was interpreted by some public opinion as a signal that the Russia-Ukraine conflict is nearing its end.
+After the meeting, Zelenskyy publicly announced that both sides had reached 90% consensus on the 20-point peace plan, with the security guarantee section achieving 100% agreement; Trump also stated that we are very close, perhaps very close, and firmly believes we will reach a deal.
+This positive statement quickly drew global attention and was interpreted by some public opinion as a signal that the Russia-Ukraine conflict is nearing an end.

 (II) Security Assurance Agreement: Breakthroughs in Annual Commitments and the Ambiguity of the European Role

-The most substantive progress of this meeting is the United States' commitment to providing Ukraine with 15 years of security guarantees, This commitment precisely targets the core demands that Zelensky has repeatedly emphasized..
-Zelensky clearly stated at the press conference that security guarantees are a prerequisite for Ukraine's participation in peace negotiations, and this commitment from the United States is regarded by Ukraine as a major victory of this meeting.
-The most substantive progress of this meeting is the United States' commitment to providing Ukraine with 15 years of security guarantees, This commitment precisely targets the core demands that Zelensky has repeatedly emphasized..
-Zelensky clearly stated at the press conference that security guarantees are a prerequisite for Ukraine's participation in peace negotiations, and this commitment from the United States is regarded by Ukraine as a major victory of this meeting.
+The most substantive progress from this meeting is the United States' commitment to provide Ukraine with 15 years of security assurances, a promise that precisely addresses the core demand repeatedly emphasized by Zelenskyy.
+Zelenskyy clearly stated at the press conference that security guarantees are a prerequisite for Ukraine's participation in peace negotiations, and this U.S. commitment is viewed by Ukraine as a major victory from this meeting.

-Judging from the content of the "Point Plan," Ukraine's demands for security guarantees are more specific, requiring the United States, NATO, and European signatory states to provide "security guarantees similar to NATO Article 5 (collective defense clause)."
-This means that if Russia attacks Ukraine again, the guarantor states must jointly defend it.
-At the same time, to align with the Trump administration's opposition to Ukraine joining NATO, the "Point Plan" completely avoids the issue of Ukraine's NATO membership, reflecting Ukraine's pragmatic compromise.
+From the content of the 20-point plan, Ukraine's demands for security guarantees are more specific.
+It requires the United States, NATO, and European signatory states to provide security guarantees similar to NATO's Article 5 (collective defense clause), meaning that if Russia attacks Ukraine again, the guarantor nations must jointly defend it.
+At the same time, to align with the Trump administration's opposition to Ukraine joining NATO, the 20-point plan completely avoids the issue of Ukraine's accession to NATO, reflecting Ukraine's pragmatic compromise.

 (3) Follow-up Arrangements: Continuation of the Diplomatic Process and Strengthening of Trump's Role